ltalirz/moodle-qformat_qtex/README.md

 ### Standalone Converter

-Some Moodle users do not have permission to install new plugins at their Moodle server.
+Some Moodle users do not have permission to install new plugins on their Moodle server.
 For this scenario, we provide a set of PHP scripts, which convert from QuestionTeX to MoodleXML and vice versa.
 Since MoodleXML is natively supported by Moodle, the XML file may then be